circulosmeos/gztool/README.md

         @ 10 / 0 ( 22870 ), @ 1034606 / 1069037 ( 32784 ), @ 2085195 / 2120817 ( 32784 ), @ 3136550 / 3180475 ( 32784 ), ...
     ...

+Extract data from a gzipped file which index is still growing with a `gztool -S` process that is monitoring the (still-growing) gzip file: in this case the use of `-W` will not try to update the index on disk so the other process is not disturb!
+(Note that since version 0.3, `gztool` always tries to update the index used if it thinks it's necessary).

+    $ gztool -Wb 100000 still-growing-gzip-file.gz > mytext

 Index file format
 =================